 Above is an early version of a Community Support Coaching Model I’m developing.

-The foundation of this came from my time consulting on infrastructure and organization development with a skilled nursing facility (Nursing Home).
+The foundation came from consulting on infrastructure and organization development with a skilled nursing facility (Nursing Home).
 The CEO and I talked about senior citizens and understood ‘How people are better off‘ from the facilities’ services.
 She shared some research on how having a strong community and support structure keeps seniors out of hospitals and in their homes longer.
 This idea stuck.

 At the same time, I was enrolled in the University at Buffalo Center for Entrepreneurial Leadership CORE class.
 As a student, I recognized this Community Support model for the entrepreneur community and myself.
 The closer the community and the support offered through the class, the more others and I were able to learn and grow together.